chiluen/springframework-webmvc-servlet/tags/README.md

 ## HtmlEscapeTag

 `<spring:htmlEscape>`
+Change the default html escape setting in the body.

 ## EscapeBodyTag

 `<spring:escapeBody>`

-is used to escape HTML characters in the body of an HTML document.
+Is used to escape HTML characters in the body of an HTML document.
 This tag is typically used to ensure that user-supplied content, such as form input or comments, is properly sanitized and does not contain any malicious scripts or code that could harm the system or other users.